Ocean cruising in Cyprus

 Charming Pano Lefkara is the perfect place to pick up souvenirs, a small village under a 50-minutes’ drive from Limassol famed for its lace and silver handicrafts.
 Surrounded by mountains and with cobbled streets and picturesque architecture, the village feels like something out of a story book, even more so thanks to groups of women sitting in the narrow streets working on their embroidery (a common site).
 Along with incredible craft and silver ships, the village also has a folklore museum in a restored historical house with local costumes and examples of lace work.
 Legend goes that Leonardo da Vinci visited the village in 1482 and bought lace for the later of the Duomo di Milano.

-Best things to do in Cyprus
+Cyprus cruises: Best things to do in Cyprus

 Attend a religious fair

-There are a number of religious festivals in Cyprus that are fascinating to attend, one of the most famous it at Kykkos Monastery held in August and September.
+While on a cruise to Cyprus, there are a number of religious festivals in Cyprus that are fascinating to attend, one of the most famous it at Kykkos Monastery held in August and September.
 Check the calendar to coincide your trip with a holy day, as there will probably be a festival going on.

 Go wine tasting